 Words will easily fail when attempting to describe the sonic worlds created by the Turku-based sextet Callisto, as no language can adequately convey the feelings of pathos and elegance this music evokes.
 Their sound is deeply rooted in the somewhat somber atmosphere so characteristic of the northern landscape they inhabit, but instead of toying with suicidal themes they seek the beauty in melancholy, and manage to make it sound strangely uplifting.
 Lyrically Callisto is christian but cryptic, walking a similar path as bands like Trouble or Woven Hand.

-Never interested in repeating themselves, Callisto have taken a bold step away from their earlier, more instrumental material and composed a vocal record.
-The songs on Providence are built upon layers of melodies, but this is not pop music.
-The band colour their sound with mellotrons, prog rock overtones, some jazzy bits and other stylish influences drawn from the seventies, and wrap everything up with vocals that range from screams of anguish to peaceful melodies and beyond.
-Those who have adored Callisto’s past works will still find a lot to digest in these majestic compositions, and also those into progressive heavyweights such as King Crimson, Landberk or Opeth are in for a real treat.
+Never interested in staying still, Callisto has taken bold steps away from their earlier, more instrumental material and composed more vocal records.
+The band colours their sound with mellotrons, prog rock overtones, some jazzy bits and other stylish influences drawn from the seventies and those who have adored Callisto’s past works will find a lot to enjoy in these later, majestic compostiions.